Glendale, California: Other ethnic groups

 The Mexican American community was established in Glendale by the 1960s.
 The late 1980s and early 1990s also saw increases in Mexican American population as Glendale offers higher-quality education in a safer suburban environment away from the city.

 Several Korean cities have sought to create business and cultural relationships with Glendale.
 Central Park has a monument to commemorate Korean comfort women of World War II.
 It was the only such monument on the West Coast until the opening of the San Francisco Comfort Women Memorial in 2017.

 As of 2012, Filipino Americans were the third largest minority group in Glendale, making up seven percent of the city's total population, overtaking Korean Americans.

 In 2022, the Filipino American Friendship Monument was unveiled in Central Park.

-After the Iranian Revolution, many Persians migrated to the cities seeking a suburban city with lower crime and quality education.
+After the Iranian Revolution, many Iranians migrated to the cities seeking a suburban city with lower crime and quality education.

 Religion

-There is a large Christian, especially Oriental Orthodox community in Glendale.
+There is a large Christian, especially Oriental Orthodox, community in Glendale.
 St. Mark's Episcopal Church dates back to 1888, with the current building being built in 1948.
 Holy Family Catholic Church dates back to 1907, with the current building consecrated in 1922.

 Since 1975, St. Mary's Armenian Apostolic Church has served Glendale.
 The Cathedral of Saint Gregory the Illuminator was consecrated in 2001.
 In 2012, the North American diocese of the Armenian Catholic Church moved from New York City to Glendale.

 Other religious places of worship include the Islamic Center of Glendale, a Sunni mosque and Temple Sinai, a Reform synagogue.

 LGBT+ community

-Since at least the 1960s, the Adams Hill neighborhood has been home to an LGBT+ community.
+Since at least the 1960s, there has been an LGBT+ community in the Adams Hill neighborhood.
+The neighborhood was home to Matthew Schmidt and Albert Antunes, known as "Matthew and Buddy of Glendale," who were known to host costume parties for the community.

+Since 1986, Moonlight Rollerway has hosted a weekly "Rainbow Skate" roller skating event.

-Since 2019, glendaleOUT has advocated on behalf of Glendale's LGBT+ residents.
-Since 2022, the organization has hosted the annual Glendale Pride in the Park event held at Adams Square Mini-Park.
-The event is a family-friendly picnic.
+Since 2022, glendaleOUT has hosted the annual Glendale Pride in the Park event held at Adams Square Mini-Park.
+The event, a family-friendly picnic, is a privately organized event which has faced difficulty in securing financial support from the City of Glendale.

-GALAS LGBTQ+ Armenian Society provides specialized services to the local Armenian LGBT+ community, and the organization has been recognized as a community leader by Glendale elected officials.
-PFLAG also has a chapter in Glendale.

-At the June 6, 2023 Glendale Unified Board of Education meeting, where an annual Pride Month declaration was to occur, a crowd of more than 200—including far-right organizations such as the Proud Boys—gathered outside the Glendale Unified School District headquarters.
+At the June 6, 2023 Glendale Unified School District Board of Education meeting, where an annual Pride Month declaration was to occur, a crowd of more than 200 — including far-right organizations such as the Proud Boys — gathered outside the Glendale Unified School District headquarters.
 As tensions between pro- and anti-LGBT+ sides rose, the Glendale Police Department declared an unlawful assembly.
+The incident has been seen as part of the broader 2020s anti-LGBTQ movement in the United States.

+In 2026, the city achieved two milestones: its first Pride parade and its first openly LGBT+ municipal elected official, Alek Bartrosouf.